Shadow26Wolf/quickbrute/README.md

 # quickbrute

 This project was pretty much a yoink of https://github.com/MS-WEB-BN/t14m4t so ima give all credit to them.
+Also this uses https://github.com/projectdiscovery/naabu and https://github.com/jmk-foofus/medusa so you will need those to be installed, thanks to projectdiscovery for all of their new tools :) they are great.

 there is much work and refactoring to be done here, please ignore how awful i am at coding, i am not a programmer by any means.
 I simply saw t14m4t and wanted it to go faster (and be a little more customizable)